 Is DIY Foundation Repair Sensible?

-No. Simply put, DIY foundation repair is not a good idea.
+No. While it may be more affordable than professional foundation services, DIY foundation repair is not a good idea.
 Fixing foundation problems is best left to professionals.

 When we’re talking about minor projects such as repainting walls or changing flooring, it’s acceptable to perform these DIY tasks on your own.
 However, foundation issues are large scale.